-The Board of County Commissioners may by resolution designate the Board of Adjustment to perform the functions of the Planning and Zoning Board.
+The Board of County Commissioners may by resolution designate members of the Board of Adjustment to perform the functions of the Planning and Zoning Board.
+If the Board of County Commissioners so elects, the terms of office of members of the Planning and Zoning Board shall run concurrently with said members term of office on the Board of Adjustment.

-3.2.1.3 Term of office.
+3.2.1.3 Term of Office.
 The term of office shall be for three (3) years; provided, however, that of the five (5) members first appointed to the Board of Adjustment at the effective date or amendment of these land development regulations one (1) shall be appointed for one (1) year, two (2) shall be appointed for two (2) years, and two (2) shall be appointed for three (3) years, and that all appointments thereafter shall be for three (3) years.

-If the Board of County Commissioners designates the Board of County Commissioners to perform the functions of the Board of Adjustment, the terms of office of the members of the Board of Adjustment shall run concurrently with said members term of office on the Board of County Commissioners.
+If the Board of County Commissioners designates the Board of County Commissioners to perform the functions of the Board of Adjustment, the terms of office of the members of the Board of Adjustment shall run concurrently with said member's term of office on the Board of County Commissioners.